 First blogger that came to mind was Emmie Unsigned.
 Emmie writes about relationships, mental health and life.
 I love how honest Emmie is, I can always take something away from her posts.

-I'm sure we all know who Grace is, she has allowed herself to be extremely vulnerable on the Internet about her mental health, which has really helped me feel comfortable with vulnerability.
-I always saw being vulnerable as a weakness, especially because everyone around saw me as this happy smiley girl, which I was to a degree.
-Her videos and her passion for self care and self love is really helpful.
+I always saw being vulnerable as a weakness, especially because everyone around me saw me as this happy smiley girl, which I was to a degree.

 I spend a lot of time listening to music, normally really upbeat songs that I can shake a leg or two to.
 I have done two Self Love Playlists a collection of songs that promote self love, along with some songs that help lift my mood.

 I have found that organisation really helps with anxiety, but I tend not to be very organised.
 That’s where distracting myself comes in, instead of planning and organising I’ll end up doing something else to take my mind off it.